tomtobback/helium-data-traffic/README.md

 - Half of the active hotspots saw less than 10 packets over a week

 With 'active hotspot' I mean a hotspot that sees real data traffic, not only the Proof-of-Coverage exchanges.

+UPDATE 25 March 2022: I ran the script again for the last 3 days and saw these differences:
+* data packets down to per day 6.7M
+* average DC per data packet up to 2.68
+* the top hotspot took 2% of all traffic, based in China
+* the top 23 hotspots took 20% of all traffic

 ## Country analysis
 I made a [Google Map](https://www.google.com/maps/d/edit?mid=17hSI7ZxKkPSpJSIFSjUvicPkCYtHBkMg&usp=sharing) showing the 2,000 most active hotspots (70% of total data traffic).